-We started a number of planning activities to help us develop the framework and to support the conference.
+A number of planning activities took place to help with the development of the framework and to support the conference.

 A 30-day online consultation was launched on June 1, 2015.
 Its purpose was to collect feedback from Canadians who expressed an interest in contributing to the framework.

-A summary report from the consultation will be made available online after the conference.
+A summary report from the consultation will be posted online when it becomes available.